cyrraz/plothist/docs/index.rst

 Main idea
 ---------

-Major advantages: scalability, style and user friendly way of managing variables.
+**Major advantages over other plotting libraries**: scalability, style and user friendly way of managing variables.

 **First idea**: separate the histogram creation from its data.
 Then you can easily manage histogram objects (`boostHist` library) and plot large amount of variables and data really fast.